 PIC Dev. # / AMP and PIC Dev.
-Name Number of Units to be Removed Explanation for Removal DE004000012 Liberty Court 108 DSHA submitted an application for the Rental Assistance Demonstration Program (RAD) on July 6, 2015 for five (5) public housing developments (four AMP#'s) including: Liberty Court (DE004000012); McLane Gardens (DE004000005); Peach Circle and Holly Square (DE004000019); and Mifflin Meadows (DE004000003) with a total of 268 units.
+Name Number of Units to be Removed Explanation for Removal DE00400005 McLane Gardens 50 DSHA submitted an application for the Rental Assistance Demonstration Program (RAD) on July 6, 2015 for five (5) public housing developments (four AMP#'s) including: Liberty Court (DE004000012); McLane Gardens (DE004000005); Peach Circle and Holly Square (DE004000019); and Mifflin Meadows (DE004000003) with a total of 268 units.
 The application was based on significant renovations needed at Liberty Court and minimal renovations at the other developments.
 HUD issued a Commitment to enter into a Housing Assistance Payments (CHAP) on November 20, 2015.
-DSHA is in the process of completing the required steps necessary to complete the conversion to RAD.
-DE004000005 McLane Gardens 50 See Explanation Above DE004000019 Peach Circle & Holly Square 56 See Explanation Above DE00400003 Mifflin Meadows 54 See Explanation Above DE004000015 Scattered Sites Rental 14 During FY2016 DSHA will be submitting a request to the U.S. Department of Housing and Urban Development (HUD) to sell the public housing scattered sites-rental homes.
-Due to increased expenses maintaining these properties, dwindling resident interest and the logistics of providing maintenance services, DSHA is requesting HUD approval to sell the properties.
-The proceeds from the sale of the scattered site units would be used towards renovations at the Liberty Court public housing site in Dover.
-Total Number of Units to be Removed 277
+Please note that DSHA previously applied for RAD at Mifflin Meadows, McLane Gardens, Peach Circle and Holly Square.
+Although a CHAP was issued, DSHA was not able to proceed through the closing process due to the timing of LIHTC Applications and financing.
+DSHA will be reviewing these properties to see if a new application can and will be submitted during FY2019.
+DE004000019 Peach Circle & Holly Square 56 See Explanation Above DE00400003 Mifflin Meadows 54 See Explanation Above DE004000015 Scattered Sites Rental 14 During FY2016, DSHA submitted a request to the U.S. Department of Housing and Urban Development (HUD) to sell the public housing scattered sites-rental homes.
+However, that request has been modified.
+Please see Appendix D: RAD Significant Amendment regarding the DSHA Scattered Sites Rental.
+Total Number of Units to be Removed 169